THE 31st ANNUAL

 Maintaining the health and safety of our patrons, entertainers, homeowners, volunteers and staff is our top priority.
-The Chamber’s decision to cancel the 2020 weekend events and performances has been influenced by recommendations in general from the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and the Commonwealth of Massachusetts, and an abundance of concern for what the organization can do to best ensure the well-being of everyone in the our community.
+The Chamber’s decision to cancel the 2020 weekend events and performances has been influenced by recommendations in general from the Centers for Disease Control and Prevention (CDC), the Commonwealth of Massachusetts and Tri-town Health Dept. and an abundance of concern for what the organization can do to best ensure the well-being of everyone in our community.

-The Chamber is exploring the possibility of sharing videos and highlights —including archival video releases—with all its patrons.
+The Chamber plans to keep a strong social media presence and is exploring the possibility of going virtual, sharing archival videos and highlights with all its patrons.

 Thank you for your support during this difficult and unprecedented event.
 We regret the inconvenience to you.
 We very much look forward to welcoming you back next year in 2021.

 The town of Stockbridge, made famous by Norman Rockwell’s painting of the village during the holidays, becomes a magical New England setting decorated with holiday wreaths and festive lights, as the town celebrates Stockbridge Main Street at Christmas on the first weekend in December Annually.

 Sponsored by the Stockbridge Chamber of Commerce, the holiday celebration offers a full range of activities, with highlights including holiday readings, house tours, caroling, and a holiday concert.